matrix-io/matrix-documentation/docs/matrix-creator/troubleshooting.md

 ## Hardware Tests

-These tests will check if your MATRIX Voice is functioning properly.
+These tests will check if your MATRIX Creator is functioning properly.

 We first need to install matrixio-creator-init, which handles the flashing of FPGA.